lufton/esphome-inv-8851/readme.md

 ## ...-local.yaml
 This project build to be as simple is possible, so in most cases you woudn't need those files.
 Regular `.yaml` file will download latest stable version from this repository and use it upon build process.
 But if you want to customize configuration or you plan to change files in `packages` or `components` directories, than you probably want to use those.

+## inverter_maximum_power
+First of all there are two places you can find `inverter_maximum_power` parameter:
+* Under `substitutions` section of example files
+* Under `number` configuration section

+The reason for that parameter present in `substitutions` section is to limit `max_value` parameter for `inverter_maximum_power` number entity.
+This is needed to prevent user from setting to high value for that entity.

+Number entity `inverter_maximum_power` sets software limitaion for inverter's maximum power (total power inverter consumes from grid including battery charging power).
+Setting value that is higher than factory-default (4500W for 4.5kW inverter version and 6500W for 6.5kW inverter version) for that number entity can lead to potential damage.
+From other hand you can set software limitaion lower than factory-default to protect your inverter from working in conditions close to maximum possible and prolong it's life.
+In case of exceeding 110% of `inverter_maximum_power` value, inverter will turn off with error code of `07`.

+**Please make sure you understand what you're doing before adjusting this parameter.**

 ## Flashing DTU WBS1-V001
 You can flash WBS1-V001 using this component (use corresponding `...-example.yaml` file).
 This way you can use original DTU with much more comfortable and easy way.
 This configuration also supports onboard LED indication.